openstax/napkin-notes/phil/s011-style-tasks.md

   - breadcrumb
     - icons
     - pin breadcrumbs
-  - SP icon/personalized <JP>
+  - SP icon/personalized <BE>
   - exercise transitions?

 - `course/student/practice`
   - icon for practice
   - beginning and exit messages
-  - test that you get instant feedback <JP>
+  - test that you get instant feedback <BE>

 - `course/student/guide` (Student Learning Guide)
   - how to move around